cloudscale-ch/terraform-provider-cloudscale/website/docs/resources/floating_ip.md

 ## Import

-Floating IPs can be imported using the Floating IP's UUID:
+Floating IPs can be imported using the Floating IP's network IP:

 ```
-terraform import cloudscale_floating_ip.floating_ip 48151623-42aa-aaaa-bbbb-caffeeeeeeee
+terraform import cloudscale_floating_ip.floating_ip 192.0.2.24
 ```